-SAUK VILLAGE WATERWORKS WATER QUALITY REPORT FOR 2012
+SAUK VILLAGE WATERWORKS DRINKING WATER QUALITY REPORT FOR 2022

-Sauk Villages WaterWorks vigilantly safeguards its well water supply.
-This brochure is a summary of the water quality provided to its customers last year.
-It is a record of the hard work, by our Certified Operator's and field personnel, to bring you water that is safe.
+Sauk Villages Water Department vigilantly safeguards its well water supply.
+This brochure is a summary of the Drinking water quality provided to its customers last year.
+It is a record of the hard work, by our Certified Operator and field personnel, to bring you water that is safe.

 Included are details about where your water comes from, what it contains, and how it compares to the standards set by the regulatory agencies.
 Sauk Village WaterWorks is committed to providing you with information about your water supply, because customers who are informed are our best allies in supporting improvements necessary to maintain the highest drinking water standards.

-On tap at the Sauk Village WaterWorks Distribution and Water Treatment improvements in 2012
+On tap at the Sauk Village WaterWorks Distribution and Water Treatment improvements in 2022

-- We have two Class "A" and one Class "C" Certified Operators who continue their education to keep them up to date with the ever changing rules and technology in the water industry, to provide the public with safe water. - Air Stripping equipment has been installed at our facility to deal with the Vinyl Chloride that has become present, at levels below the MCL set by the state EPA, in our raw water supply.
-Our finished water now tests as ND, not detected, after the treatment processes in place. - We continue to upgrade of our distribution system infrastructure with the replacement of fire hydrants, water main valves, and sections of water main that are deteriorating beyond repair. - Replacement and repair of residential shut off valves continued throughout 2012. - We are continuing to flush key locations every week, weather permitting, on the south side of town, which has proven to increase the quality of the water throughout that area. - Our personnel have repaired, replaced, and installed new main valves in key locations to help us with maintenance and future expansion of our system. - We have replaced some short run sections of water main to better serve our community. - In addition to weekly flushing of key areas we also continue the flushing and maintenance of our fire hydrants to provide a reliable system for the Fire Department in the event of an emergency.
+- We have one Class "A" Certified Operator / Technician who continues his education to keep up to date with the ever-changing rules and technology in the water industry, to provide the public with safe drinking water. - We are currently training an additional Water System Technician / Operator to assist with the everincreasing workload at the Water Department. - We operate two Sauk Village water treatment facilities, which include permanent air stripping systems and iron removal filter systems.
+Both sites are operational, and pumping treated finished water to our system that tests ND, not detected, for Vinyl Chloride. - With the addition of the air stripping and filter systems our water quality has improved and greatly reduced our customer complaints for rusty water and taste and odor issues. - We continue to upgrade of our distribution system infrastructure with the replacement of fire hydrants, water main valves, and sections of water main that are deteriorating beyond repair. - Replacement and repair of residential shut off valves as needed continued throughout 2022. - In addition to weekly flushing of key areas we also continue the flushing and maintenance of our fire hydrants, Weather/Man power permitting, to provide a reliable system for the Fire Department in the event of an emergency.

 Sources of Sauk Village's Drinking Water comes from three groundwater wells, two wells located at 2217 220th St. and one at 2050 Evergreen.
 They are drilled approximately 500' deep into the sandstone layer of the earth.
 This is water that is trapped within the sandstone and forms the water table.
-Groundwater is less likely to become contaminated than surface water, but is still mandated to be tested for chemical constitutes as outlined by the Illinois EPA and the USEPA.
+Groundwater is less likely to become contaminated than surface water but is still mandated to be tested for chemical constitutes as outlined by the Illinois EPA and the USEPA.

-2012 Water Quality Data
+2022 Water Quality Data